So, after teaching it since 2011 and practising it since 2000, I’ve decided to stop teaching ‘yoga’.

-My personal embodied practices now centre around walking, mindful movement which include some of the sequences I learned in Dru Yoga (I just won’t call it yoga anymore) and intuitive movement of my body.
+My personal embodied practices now centre around walking, mindful movement which include some of the sequences I learned in Dru Yoga and intuitive movement of my body.
 I tune into the moon and the elements and the seasons.
 Through meditation practices I rest, connect to my imagination and my soul-self, and the energies and messages of Goddess Brighid, whose Priestess I became after a two-year course of practice and study.
 And I am now studying Druidry at the Bardic grade with the Order of Bards, Ovates and Druids as part of my continued commitment to connect to my own indigenous wisdom and practices – those of the British Isles.
-I’m also studying the mythic imagination and Western wisdom traditions with Sharon Blackie.
+I’m also studying the mythic imagination and Western wisdom traditions.

 My approach to spiritual practice seeks embodiment.
 I am a soul in a human body.
 I am a human body with a soul.

-From what I have studied, I see that the philosophy underpinning yoga concerns transcendence.
+From what I have studied, I see that the philosophy underpinning many spiritual traditions (including yoga) concern transcendence.
 This is a philosophically-based reason why I’m no longer practising yoga.
 I don’t wish to liberate myself from this worldly, human experience.
 To me this Earth and my body is sacred.
 This worldly, sensual experience is a blessing.

 This is what I seek, what I have found and what I will be sharing through my work going forward.